apalhinha/mordor/frodo.md

 These and many other tracks are available in the [Éowin challenge](http://home.insightbb.com/~eowynchallenge/Walk/walk.html){:target="_blank"}
 including the return to Bag End, or other paths followed by their friends.

-This challenge is only follows Frodo and Sam, from Bag End to Mordor.
+This challenge only follows Frodo and Sam, from Bag End to Mordor.
 These are the mileposts you will pass:

 | Phase | Milepost | Km | Miles |